Parkinson Disease

 Therapy:

-- Exercise and physical therapy can help you learn exercises to improve movement and strength, and to decrease pain.
+- Physical therapy can help you learn exercises to improve movement and strength, and to decrease pain.
 This may help you control your body movements, keep your balance, and fall less often.

 - Occupational therapy can help you learn skills to do your daily activities more easily.
 Your occupational therapist may help you choose equipment to help you at home and work.
-He or she can also suggest ways to keep your home and workplace safe.
+The therapist can also suggest ways to keep your home and workplace safe.

 - Speech therapy may be used to help you improve your ability to talk or swallow.